-The University currently works closely with its contracted catering partner, Sodexo, to deliver quality and excellence with a strong ethical basis.
-The contractor is actively encouraged to review the service provision, assess and improve offers, and continue to maintain the high standards necessary to meet the expectations of the University.
+The University works closely with its contracted catering partner, Sodexo, to deliver quality and excellence with a strong ethical basis.
+The contractor is actively encouraged to review the service provision, assess and improve offers and continue to maintain the high standards necessary to meet the expectations of the University.

-Southampton Solent University is a Fairtrade university, ensuring that Fairtrade products (including food and cotton) are available for sale in all campus shops, and that Fairtrade foods are used in all cafés/restaurants/bars on campus.
+Solent University is a Fairtrade university, ensuring that Fairtrade products (including food and cotton) are available for sale in all campus shops, and that Fairtrade foods are used in all cafés, restaurants and bars on campus.

-A Fairtrade steering group, which includes a mixture of university staff, Students' Union, partner contractors and students, works to maintain the University’s Fairtrade status, organises campaigns, and encourages the Fairtrade ethos through promotion and sale of Fairtrade products.
+A Fairtrade directory helps staff and students locate where Fairtrade products can be purchased on campus.
+The Solent Fairtrade steering group works to maintain the University’s Fairtrade status, organising campaigns and encouraging the Fairtrade ethos through promotion and sale of Fairtrade products.

-In partnership with the Solent Students’ Union we implemented a Fairtrade policy which is reviewed on an annual basis.
+In partnership with the Solent Students’ Union, the University has implemented a Fairtrade policy which is reviewed on an annual basis.

 Southampton City and Region Action to Combat Hardship (SCRATCH)

-As part of our commitment to the local community and to help reduce our waste, we have developed strong links with a local charity, SCRATCH.
-This enables students to donate any unwanted items when they move out of accommodation, and the University also donates unwanted bedding, duvets and pillows.
+As part of the University’s commitment to the local community and waste reduction, strong links have been created with a local charity, SCRATCH.
+Students donate any unwanted items when they move out of accommodation, and the University also donates surplus bedding and other items.